gokulkrishh/wfh-abbrs/README.md

-# Abbreviations for people who is working from home (WFH)
+# Abbr's for people WFH 🏠

 ## Installation